astrodoo/SphinxHome/index.rst

 .. topic:: Recent News

+   * present a seminar talk at the University of Iowa, Iowa city (Sep.
+5, 2017)
    * present a poster in `HEAD meeting 16th <http://aas.org/meetings/head16>`_ at Idaho (Aug.20-24,2017)
    * present an oral talk in Accreting black holes and AGN feedback conference at Harbin (Jul.24-27,2017)
    * present an oral talk in `APRIM Conference <http://www.aprim2017.tw/>`_ at Taiwan (Jul.3-7,2017)